 Abstract

 This research employed a quasi-experimental study.
 GNM first- and second-year students from Sri Guru Ram Das College of Nursing Vallah in Amritsar engaged in the current study (Punjab).
 The study's objective was to evaluate the impact of a structured teaching strategy on GNM students' breast self-examination.
 A total of 60 students were selected through the convenience sampling technique.
 The intervention was given in form of a structured teaching program for a period of 45 minutes.
 Seven days later post-test was given to determine whether the structured instruction program had been successful.
 The findings of the study show pre-test knowledge scores were 8.3% that were poor, 68.4% had average knowledge and 23.3% had good knowledge.
 After giving intervention the post-test knowledge gold was as follows 8.3% of the students had average knowledge 91.7% had good knowledge.
 The effectiveness was statistically tested using mean and standard deviation.
-The mean during the pre-test was 13.98, with a corresponding standard deviation 3.377 and in the post test mean was 22.28 and the standard deviation was 3.125.
+The mean during the pre-test was 13.98, with a corresponding standard deviation 3.377 and in the post-test mean was 22.28 and the standard deviation was 3.125.
 The main difference was 7.30, the t value was 15.89, df was 59, and the P value was 0.1No correlation was found between knowledge about breast self-examination and the socio-demographic variables they chose.
 Hence it can be concluded from this study that the structured teaching program can increase the level of knowledge among the students.

 Keywords: Breast Self-Examination, Structured Teaching Program, GNM students.